The Planted Pantry » Sides & Appetizers » Vegan Garlic Mashed Potatoes

 After about 10-15 minutes in the boiling water, the potatoes should be very tender and pierced easily with a fork.
 Remove from heat.

 Next, drain most of the water out of the pot, leaving about ½ cup in with the potatoes.
-Add in the remaining vegan butter, sauteed garlic, and salt, and mix thoroughly.
+Add in the remaining vegan butter, roasted garlic, and salt, and mix thoroughly with the drained potatoes.
 Use an immersion blender or potato masher to further mash or puree.
-I like a perfectly smooth mashed potato, but you can keep them as chunky as you’d like.
+I like a perfectly smooth mashed potato, but you leave them with a bit of texture if you’d like.

 vegan garlic Mashed potatoes after being mixed with an immersion blender